Ninamahdawe/Team-Attendance-Portal/README.md

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine.

+### Prerequisites

+- Node.js and npm (Node Package Manager) installed on your machine.
+- MySQL database server.